 Post your loglines.
 Get and give feedback.

-60 min TV pilot.
+60 min drama pilot.

-X men meets Fringe when a cynical bartender and four everyday people struggling for a meaningful life discover they’re superheroes- but only when in Earth’s alternate universe, where they can spend no more than 20 hours at a time, recruited to fight a super villain bent on taking over the parallel planet.
+X men meets the Watchmen when a cynical bartender and four everyday people struggling for a meaningful life discover they’re superheroes- but only when in Earth’s alternate universe, where they can spend no more than 20 hours at a time, recruited to fight a super villain bent on taking over the parallel planet.

-They fight to save a world, just not ours.
+They fight to save another world...and themselves.

 A serialized, 1-hour action, commercial drama where five people of varying ages and occupations discover they have superpowers when they pass over into an alternative version of Earth where superheroes are real.
 Due to a multiverse imbalance, they can spend no more than 20 hours at any one time therein before their bodies break down.
 Same also for anyone from Alt-Earth coming to our reality.
 The heroes there recruit them to assume the lives of their now dead twin to fight a malevolent superhero about to take over Alt-Earth.
 Each takes on the role, for various if not selfish reasons.
 It explores the themes of revenge vs justice, fear vs courage, betrayal vs redemption.
 Their unresolved issue: Why can’t I mean something?